-During 2013 there were no transfers between investment Levels 1 and 2.
-During fiscal year 2013 and 2012, transfers occurred between investment levels 2 and 3 as a result of changes in observable market data.
-Changes to the reported amounts of investments measured at fair value using unobservable inputs (Level 3) as of June 30, 2013 and 2012 are as follows:
+During 2014 there were no transfers between investment Levels 1 and 2.
+During fiscal year 2014 and 2013, transfers occurred between investment levels 2 and 3 as a result of changes in observable market data and/or redeemability.
+Changes to the reported amounts of investments measured at fair value using unobservable inputs (Level 3) as of June 30, 2014 and 2013 are as follows: